 However, building the same application twice for android and iOS does not seem to be very productive.
-In order to solve this time overhead, Unity came up with a package called “ARFoundation” which uses the same flow within unity to build AR applications for both Android and iOS.
+In order to solve this time overhead, we're going to use a Unity package called “ARFoundation” which uses the same flow within unity to build AR applications for both Android and iOS.
 So if you're looking to develop your AR game or app with compatibility in mind, choose ARFoundation as a base!

 The only requirement for this tutorial is to download and install Unity.
 I would recommend installing the Unity Hub first, creating an account, logging in to the Unity Hub and installing an editor version directly from Unity Hub.
 You should read the How to Download and Install Unity and Visual Studio or watch the video tutorial on the same page to go through the step-by-step process of installing Unity on your computer.
 You also need to download necessary modules you need to deploy this application in your Android or iOS device.
 Make sure that you tick “Android build support” along with the SDK, NDK and JDK tools for Android and “iOS build support” for Apple iPhones and iPads.